pannous/xipher/README.md

 PS: Ideally you would have a little offline device which encrypts every keystroke that you make before it reaches your computer.

 PS3: ** You can even securly share the key over the internet using [perfect forward encryption](https://en.wikipedia.org/wiki/Forward_secrecy#Perfect_forward_secrecy), for example through extensions of [Diffie Hellman](https://github.com/pannous/Diffie-Hellman).
-Is there a simple trustworthy tool?
+If you trust ssh/scp/sftp these might be appropriate as well.